 About 2,000 people die from basal cell and squamous cell skin cancer each year.
 For melanoma, about 10,130 people die every year.
 For other, less common types of skin cancer, about 3,520 people die every year.

 It is important to remember that statistics on this type of cancer are an estimate.
 The estimate comes from data based on millions of people with non-melanoma skin cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with non-melanoma skin cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2015 and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations.
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.